chase-seibert/blog/_posts/2020-02-13-expectations-for-managers.md

 # Impact Outside your Team

 You should have one major piece of impact a year, outside the scope of your team and mission.
-For example, this could look like shipping an internal tool, revamping an interview question, or updating the company career framework.
+This could look like shipping an internal tool, revamping an interview question, or updating the company career framework.
 I can help you identify opportunities.
 If you sign up to take on something like this, I expect you to proactively drive it forward.

 # Influence the Roadmap

-You should come up with one major product or foundational initiative a year.
+You should also come up with one major product or foundational initiative a year.
 These will mostly be in the scope of the team mission, but could be anything related to the overall product, or internal processes.
 As you get more senior, this means understanding the business context almost as well as a product manager, and understanding the technical context almost as well as a senior